javicacheiro/openstack-training/core/openstacksdk/openstacksdk.md

 ```

 In the file we can include more than one OpenStack cloud, for that reason the file is called clouds.

+openstacksdk will look for this file in the following locations:
+- in the current directory
+- $HOME/.config/openstack
+- /etc/openstack

+You can also set the location with the environment variable `OS_CLIENT_CONFIG_FILE`.

 ## Using it
 The `openstacksdk` API consists of three layers: